 If you own a late model Nissan (2005 onwards) and are considering a CAN-BUS upgrade alarm then I suggest you keep reading.

-Most Nissan models share the same CAN-BUS platform where the remote lock/unlock commands generated by the BUS network can be replicated simply by pressing the hazard switch and manually locking/unlocking the vehicle.
+Most Nissan models share the same CAN-BUS platform.
+The remote lock/unlock commands generated by the BUS network can be replicated simply by pressing the hazard switch and manually locking/unlocking the vehicle.

-This is clearly not acceptable for a high end security system, yet nearly every alarm supplier in NZ that has this weakness claim that their CAN-BUS alarms are suitable for most new Nissan’s.
+This is clearly not acceptable for a high-end security system.
+However, nearly every alarm supplier in NZ that has this weakness, yet claim that their CAN-BUS alarms are suitable for most new Nissan’s.